RSESEdDev/Curriculum_Visualisation/README.md

  2. RSES_Curriculum_Viz_Pretty.py

 **RSES_ Curriculum_Viz_Relational.py**
-Generate a .png file which can show both relationships between courses (e.g.: prerequisites) in green and between lecture topics (as cluster nodes) in black.
+Generates a .png file which can show both relationships between courses (e.g.: prerequisites) in green and between lecture topics (as cluster nodes) in black.

 **RSES_Curriculum_Viz_Pretty.py**
 Generates a .PDF file showing all program units and lecture topics in a structured and hierarchical format.
 This file may be useful for printing as a poster.